SomeShr1mp/FusionPlayer/README.md

 │       ├── fallback-audio-engine.js  # The one that actually works
 │       ├── ui-controller.js    # UI logic held together with hope
 │       ├── openmpt-loader.js   # PLEASE GOD DO NOT LET THIS BREAK - IT BREAKS EVERYTHING
-│       ├── spessasynth-wrapper.js # The wrapper for the spessasynth_lib webaudio library for midi... currently not working
 │       └── midi-parser.js      # MIDI parsing that mostly works
 ├── docker-compose.yml          # Container config for the brave
 └── Dockerfile                  # Multi-stage build because I read it was "best practice"